SAP-samples/codejam-cap-llm/exercises/06-create-vector-embeddings/README.md

 - Load the unstructured data (e.g., text).
 - Split the text into meaningful chunks.
 - Feed these chunks into the embedding model to generate numerical vectors (embeddings).
-- Store the embeddings in the SAP HANA Cloud vector engine for later use.
+- Store the embeddings in the SAP HANA Cloud Vector Engine for later use.

 </details>